 The Ontario Together project area was configured to bring investment to some of the state's most disadvantaged neighborhoods.
-All census tracts within the project boundary area are defined as disadvantaged according to CalEnviroScreen 3.0 (around 65% of the project area ranks within the top 5%).
-The project area boundary was also drawn to connect key assets within those census tracts.
-Key assets include: Ontario's historic downtown, three bus routes , six community centers, the Huerta del Valle community garden, and the HEAL Zone catchment area.
+All census tracts within the project boundary area are defined as disadvantaged according to CalEnviroScreen 3.0 (about 65% of the project area ranks within the top 5%).
+The project area boundary was also drawn to connect key assets within those census tracts,

-Figure 1 shows where TCC funded projects and leveraged projects will be located within the project area.
-See Appendix 1 for a more detailed map that includes assets located within the project area.
+Figure 1 shows where TCC-funded projects and leveraged projects will be located within the project area.
+See Appendix 1, page 75, for a more detailed map that includes assets located within the project area.

 Figure 1.
-Project Area Map With Locations of Projects\
+Project Area Map with Locations of Projects\

-\See the previous two pages for information about what each project icon represents.
+See the previous two pages for information about what each project icon represents.
 This map does not include projects or plans that are sitewide (e.g., rooftop solar installations, community engagement, health programming, etc.).
-Figure credit: UCLA Luskin Center for Innovation
+Figure credit: UCLA Luskin Center for Innovation will deliver by the end of project implementation.
+These outputs are expected to result in many positive outcomes and impacts.
+Outcomes refer to changes in stakeholder knowledge, attitudes, skills, behaviors, practices, or decisions, while impacts refer to changes in the environmental or human conditions that align with the objectives and goals of TCC.